roodriigoooo/SoftwareDevForBusiness/README.md

 - A branch is a movable pointer to a commit.
 Its purpose is to isolate work on a specific feature or bug fix.
 Default branches are usually named main or master.
+- Brances are independent lines of development of the project.

 ## Tags
 - Tags are references that point to specific points in Git history.
 Mark